When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 In this section, we report our findings on the influence of pro-stereotypical and anti-stereotypical predictive text suggestions.
 We first summarize (\autoref{sec:gender_summary}) the effects of predictive text suggestions on gender at the level of stories.

-We then discuss the influences of biased predictive text in three writing scenarios in more detail at the story and \token level for a subset of the scenarios from \autoref{tab:scenarios}: \textsc{Detective} (\autoref{sec:detectives}, \textsc{Wedding} (\autoref{sec:wedding}), and \textsc{President} (\autoref{sec:president}).
-We selected these three scenarios for the body of the paper to cover a variety of gender configurations.
-In the \textsc{Detectives} scenario, we see how the inclusion of an ABC trait in the \prefix affects how \participants decide a character's gender.
-In the \textsc{Wedding} scenario, we see how varying the gender of a character in the \prefix affects how \participants decide a second character's gender.
-And in the \textsc{President} we consider how \participants decide a character's gender and ABC trait jointly.
-Similar analyses of the remaining scenarios is given in \autoref{sec:other_scenario_results} and follows similar trends, though in some cases with more mixed conclusions.
+We then discuss the influences of biased predictive text in more detail at the story and \token level for a subset of three scenarios from \autoref{tab:scenarios}: \textsc{Detective} (\autoref{sec:detectives}), \textsc{Wedding} (\autoref{sec:wedding}), and \textsc{President} (\autoref{sec:president}).
+We selected these three scenarios for the body of the paper to cover a variety of trait configurations.
+In the \textsc{Detectives} scenario, we see how the inclusion of an ABC trait in the \prefix affects how participants decide a character's gender.
+In the \textsc{Wedding} scenario, we see how varying the gender of a character in the \prefix affects how participants decide a second character's gender.
+And in the \textsc{President} we see how participants decide a character's gender and ABC trait jointly.
+Similar analyses of the remaining scenarios are in \autoref{sec:other_scenario_results} and follows similar trends, though in some cases with more mixed conclusions.

-Finally, we cover additional effects such as the impact of suggestion type on the time to make decisions, the effect of \participants' pre-existing gender biases, and the effect of \participants' level of English proficiency (\autoref{sec:other_body}).
+Finally, we cover additional effects such as the impact of suggestion type on the time to make decisions, the effect of participants' pre-existing gender biases, and the effect of participants' level of English proficiency (\autoref{sec:other_body}).

-Unless otherwise stated, all comparisons in this analysis were made using independent t-tests.
-We perform Benjamini-Hochberg correction to avoid multiple testing and report the adjusted p-values with $\p$.
+Unless otherwise stated, all comparisons in this analysis were conducted using independent t-tests, with effect sizes reported as Cohen's $d$.
+We perform Benjamini-Hochberg correction and report the adjusted p-values with $\p$.
 Tables of all p-values in the scenario-level tests can be found in \autoref{sec:p_tables}.
 All error bars in our figures show $90\%$ confidence intervals.